cloudflare/cloudflare-docs/content/workers/runtime-apis/request.md

 *   `cacheKey` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

-    *   A request’s cache key is what determines if two requests are the same for caching purposes.
+    *   A request's cache key is what determines if two requests are the same for caching purposes.
 If a request has the same cache key as some previous request, then Cloudflare can serve the same cached response for both.

 *   `cacheTags` {{<type>}}Array\<string\>{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}